Kashmiri Pandit shot dead by militants in J-K's Shopian; L-G, political parties condemn attack | Law-Order

 Deputy Inspector General of Police Sujit Kumar said the Kashmir Freedom Fighter (KFF) group, the proxy name of a militant outfit, has claimed responsibility for the attack.

-Puran Krishan Bhat was attacked near his residence in the Chowdhary Gund area of the south Kashmir district.
-He was rushed to Shopian hospital where doctors declared him dead, they said.
+Puran Krishan Bhat was attacked near his residence in the south Kashmir district.
+He was rushed to a hospital where doctors declared him dead, they said.

-Officials said the area has been cordoned off and a hunt has been launched to nab the assailants.
+Officials said the area has been cordoned off and a hunt launched to nab the assailants.

 ''Terrorists fired upon a civilian (minority) Puran Krishan Bhat while he was on his way to an orchard in Chowdari Gund, Shopian.
 He was immediately shifted to a hospital for treatment where he succumbed.
 Area cordoned off.
 Search in progress,'' the Kashmir Zone Police wrote on Twitter.